View Earl Warwick's Obituary on delmarvanow.com and share memories

 Earl is survived by his two sons, Paul (P.J.)
 Warwick (Laurie), Ashburn, VA, and David Warwick (Michelle), Charlottesville, VA; sister, Brenda Warwick, Salisbury; two grandsons, Brandon and Justin Warwick, Ashburn; niece and nephew, Tami Blackburn and Danny Wiltbank, Salisbury; and ex-wife, Elaine Warwick, Princess Anne.
 He leaves behind many relatives and friends who were very dear to him.

 He was very proud to be a veteran and his service in the U.S. Army as a helicopter pilot included a year in Vietnam flying combat missions.
-He later began a career as a correctional officer at ECI.
+He later began a career as a correctional officer at Eastern Correctional Institution.
 Earl taught at the Criminal Justice Academy, Salisbury.
 Active in the Manokin Masonic Lodge in Princess Anne, he served as Worshipful Master.
-He graduated summa cum laude from UMES.
+He was also a member of American Legion Post 94.
+He graduated summa cum laude from the University of Maryland Eastern Shore.
 Earl will be remembered for being very patriotic with an unmatched love for our country.

 A memorial service will be held at Hinman Funeral Home, Princess Anne, on Sunday, January 26, 2020.
 Time TBA.
-Donations in Earl's memory may be made to U.S. Kennels in Salisbury at uskennelsinc.org.
+Donations in Earl's memory may be made to U.S. Kennels in Salisbury, which trains service dogs for combat wounded veterans (uskennelsinc.org.), P.O.
+Box 1085, Salisbury MD 21802.